pjflanagan/digital-resume/static/blog/2020/herd-immune/herd-immune.md

 ## About This Story

-At the begining of the pandemic, I saw this tweet by a tech entrepreuer and was immediatley put off.
+At the beginning of the pandemic, I saw this tweet by a tech entrepreneur and was immediately put off.
 I felt like it can be dangerous for tech entrepreneurs to insert themeselves into situations they lack expertise in, public health for instance.
 Ideas like this prioritize work as a means to survive, which, in week two of the pandemic in the US is not where I think our minds should go.

 ![Herd Immune Storefront](/blog/2020/herd-immune/tweet.png)